aws-amplify/docs/docs/lib/datastore/getting-started.md

 ---
 title: Getting started
-description: The Amplify DataStore category enables developers to write applications whose data lives in the mobile device for instant/offline-first access while synchronization with a cloud backend is handled automatically.
+description: Amplify DataStore provides a programming model for leveraging shared and distributed data without writing additional code for offline and online scenarios, which makes working with distributed, cross-user data just as simple as working with local-only data.
 ---

+## Datastore with Amplify

-The Amplify DataStore category enables developers to write applications whose data lives in the mobile device for instant/offline-first access while synchronization with a cloud backend powered by [AWS AppSync](https://aws.amazon.com/appsync/) is handled automatically, which makes working with distributed, cross-user data just as simple as working with local-only data.
+Amplify DataStore provides a programming model for leveraging shared and distributed data without writing additional code for offline and online scenarios, which makes working with distributed, cross-user data just as simple as working with local-only data.

 <amplify-callout>

 **Note:** cloud synchronization is optional and disabled by default.
-This allows you to start with Amplify DataStore right away, even without an AWS account.
+This allows you to start with DataStore right away, even without an AWS account.

 </amplify-callout>